AdityaKhandelwal10/youtube-api/README.md

 4. A dashboard to view the stored videos and API keys with filters.

 ## Description:
   * This Django application is used to fetch videos in the background, it accomplishes that by using __Celery__ to perfrom Async task in the background with __Redis__ as a message broker.
-Celery uses a seperate server, we need to run the workers and beat-scheduler in the background for the asyn process to happen periodically.
+  * Celery uses a seperate server, we need to run the workers and beat-scheduler in the background for the asyn process to happen periodically.
-  * The data stored in the database is retrieved using a django rest framework __APIView__ (instead of a generic ListView of DRF) because it gives more flexibilty and helps understand the code and make it optimised later.
+  * The data stored in the database is retrieved using a django rest framework __APIView__ (instead of a generic ListView of DRF).
   * API keys are to be added using the admin dashboard, to support multiple api keys Redis has been used to manage passing of information.
   * Pagination has been done using the __Paginator class__ of Django.
 Although serializers and pagination class can be used to achieve the same result.
   * Both GET and POST methods are available at `http://127.0.0.1:8000/videos/`